libra/website/docs/community/contributing.md

 For your pull requests to be accepted by any Libra project, you will need to sign a CLA.
 You will only need to do this once to work on any of Libra's open source projects.
 Individuals contributing on their own behalf can sign the [Individual CLA](https://github.com/libra/libra/blob/master/contributing/individual-cla.pdf).
 If you are contributing on behalf of your employer, please ask them to sign the [Corporate CLA](https://github.com/libra/libra/blob/master/contributing/corporate-cla.pdf).

 ## Code of Conduct
-Please refer to the [Code of Conducts] for guidelines on interacting with the community.
+Please refer to the [Code of Conduct]() for guidelines on interacting with the community.

 ## Issues